marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 Of course I asked why:

-> Because I get paid by how much my staff is utilised.
+> Because I get paid by how much my staff is utilized.
 100% utilisation is the goal

 The organization was built to support the paradigm that it believed.
 And lean is of course the exact opposite of those ideas.

 If you want even more things to think about, consider the goal of a separate IT-department is.
-Organising into separate departments is not (always) optimising for flow, right?
+Organising into separate departments is not (always) optimizing for flow, right?

 ## Conclusion